Hyoran

-Hyoran Kauê Dalmoro (born 25 May 1993), known simply as Hyoran, is a Brazilian footballer who plays as an attacking midfielder for Atlético Mineiro.
+Hyoran Kauê Dalmoro (born 25 May 1993), known simply as Hyoran, is a Brazilian footballer who plays as an attacking midfielder for Sport Recife, on loan from Internacional.

 Club career

 Early career

 Born in Chapecó, Santa Catarina, Hyoran appeared for Paraná, Coritiba and Corinthians' youth setup before making his senior debuts while on loan at Flamengo de Guarulhos.
 He returned to Corinthians in January 2012, being subsequently released.

 Chapecoense

 Hyoran signed for Chapecoense shortly after, being initially assigned to the under-20s.
 He was promoted to the main squad in 2013, but was never used during the campaign, as his side was promoted to Série A for the first time ever.

 Hyoran made his first team – and top level – debut on 6 September 2014, coming on as a late substitute for Camilo in a 0–0 home draw against Goiás.
 He was made a starter in 2015 by manager Vinícius Eutrópio, also scoring a brace in a 5–2 away win against Interporto for the season's Copa do Brasil.

 On 28 November 2016, Hyoran did not board LaMia Airlines Flight 2933 for the 2016 Copa Sudamericana Finals, which crashed and killed 19 of his teammates, due to an injury.